learn-co-curriculum/phrg-authentication-and-authorization-recap-and-gems/README.md

 ## Resouces
 - Supplemental material: [Building your own Authorization with Metaprogramming](https://github.com/learn-co-curriculum/rails-video-review-building-authorization-and-metaprogramming)

+## Does this need an update?
+ Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-authentication-and-authorization-recap-and-gems/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-authentication-and-authorization-recap-and-gems/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Authentication and Authorization Recap and Common Gems</p>